grongierisc/kong-ee-training/README.md

 But, what if, we need plugin that are not embedded.
 If we want community plugins ?

-In this chapier we will talk about community plugins, how to import them.
+In this chapiter, we will talk about community plugins, how to import them.

 Then, we will see how-to build our own plugin.